AwesomeHunter/BearGen/README.md

 # Neural Networks Project

-This project was created by a friend and me during a university Neural Networks course.
+This project was created by three friends and me during a university Neural Networks course.

 ## Project Goal